Diagnosing Pathological Chain-of-Thought in Reasoning Models: Methods

 \paragraph{Definition of model organisms.} Borrowing terminology from biology, where model organisms (e.g., \textit{Drosophila}, \textit{C.~elegans}) are deliberately studied to understand specific biological phenomena, we define \textit{model organisms} in our setting as language models that are intentionally constructed to exhibit specific reasoning pathologies in a controlled and reproducible manner.
 These synthetic models serve as ground-truth test cases for developing and validating our diagnostic health metrics, allowing us to evaluate whether the metrics can reliably detect known pathologies before applying them to models trained in the wild.
 Below, we describe how we construct both healthy baselines and pathological model organisms corresponding to the three reasoning pathologies studied in this work.

 \paragraph{Healthy baseline reasoning.} To establish a healthy control, we fine-tune an \textsc{Olmo-3-7B-Think} model using supervised fine-tuning (SFT) with LoRA on the original, unmodified datasets (Binary Alternation, Calendar Arithmetic, and Largest Island).
 We acknowledge that there is no definitive ground-truth label for whether a model's reasoning is \emph{intrinsically} healthy.
 Accordingly, we operationally define \textit{healthy} as the model's relative reasoning behavior prior to any pathology-inducing intervention, under the assumption that training on faithful, verified reasoning traces does not degrade reasoning quality.
 The training set consists of 5{,}000 $(Q,\CoT,A)$ triples per dataset, where each chain of thought is a ground-truth reasoning trace verified to yield the correct answer by a larger reference model.
-The validation set contains 100 examples with the same unmodified format.
-This baseline establishes the expected behavior of a model trained on faithful reasoning, providing a reference point against which pathological model organisms can be compared.

 \paragraph{Encoded reasoning.} To construct a model organism exhibiting syntactically encoded reasoning, we fine-tune an \textsc{Olmo-3-7B-Think} model with LoRA using SFT on encoded versions of the Binary Alternation, Calendar Arithmetic, and Largest Island datasets.
 Each training set contains 5{,}000 $(Q, \CoT,A)$ triples, where the chain of thought is deterministically transformed using a fixed syntactic codebook that re-encodes numerals and task-specific vocabulary while preserving the underlying logical structure.